SSHdy/Mimecast-and-AWS-API-based-projects/README.md

 # Report-automation
-Report automation for a online platform
+Report automation for an online platform

 Ongoing project